lukasmalkmus/horcrux/README.md

 ```

 Splitting a 1 GB file takes up to 3 minutes.
 Also the memory consumption is a
-bit higher than the size of the file which is being processed.
+lot higher than the size of the file which is being processed.
 An `io.Reader`
 based implementation is needed to fix this but this requires multiple tweaks,
 especially to Shamir's Secret Sharing implementation.